AndraxDev/speak-gpt/README.md

 # SpeakGPT

-SpeakGPT is an advanced and highly intuitive voice assistant that utilizes the powerful OpenAI ChatGPT technology to provide you with unparalleled performance and functionality.
+SpeakGPT is an advanced and highly intuitive open-source AI assistant that utilizes the powerful OpenAI technologies to provide you with unparalleled performance and functionality.

 ## SpeakGPT Desktop (Early access)